 Am I trying to get rid of all thoughts while I meditate?

 The misunderstanding is that you think you are your thoughts, and this is where suffering comes into your life.
-The more you meditate, the more space you create between your thoughts and your life.
+The more you meditate, the more space you create between your thoughts and life.

 Meditation teaches the mind how to be more confident, compassionate, and loving, and this empowerment will change everything in your life.